 Currency in Costa Rica

-Costa Rica’s national currency is known as the colón (₡) or colones (plural) and comes in both paper and coin forms.
+The national currency of Costa Rica is known as the colón (₡) or colones (plural) and comes in both paper and coin forms.
 Paper bills range from ₡1,000 to ₡50,000 and coins from ₡5 to ₡500.
 Although the exchange rate fluctuates on a daily basis, it hovers around ₡500 to ₡550 per US dollar.

 American dollars are readily accepted throughout the country, which proves a convenient alternative to exchanging money.
 But watch out for smaller operators, such as cab drivers and buses, who will likely charge an unfavorable rate.
 Similarly, airports have the worst exchange rates and are best avoided.